 Mandatory minimum sentences of imprisonment are legal requirements set out in criminal statutes that specify the minimum term of imprisonment for an offender convicted of an offence.
-Ordinarily, judges have broad discretion to determine an appropriate sentence for an offence; they are guided by the sentencing principles contained in the Code and give consideration to aggravating or mitigating factors and the circumstances of the particular offender.
-Mandatory minimum sentences of imprisonment limit judicial discretion by requiring a sentence of imprisonment of a particular length, regardless of these factors.
+Ordinarily, judges have broad discretion to determine an appropriate sentence for an offence; they are guided by the sentencing principles contained in the Code and give consideration to aggravating or mitigating factors and the circumstances of the particular offender.7 Mandatory minimum sentences of imprisonment limit judicial discretion by requiring a sentence of imprisonment of a particular length, regardless of these factors (though discretion to impose a longer sentence, up to the maximum sentence, is maintained).

 Mandatory minimum sentences have attracted some controversy and have been the subject of constitutional challenges in Canada.
 Proponents argue that mandatory minimum sentences allow for predictability in sentencing.
-They argue they can reduce disparities in sentencing by promoting similar terms for all offenders, and they can act as deterrents to criminal offending by enabling citizens to more accurately gauge the range of penalties they face if they commit an offence.
-Opponents argue that they unjustly limit judicial discretion, have little or no deterrent effect, and can result in disproportionate sentencing and over-incarceration, and the disproportionate imprisonment of marginalized populations.
+They argue they can reduce disparities in sentencing by promoting similar terms for all offenders, and they can act as deterrents to criminal offending by enabling citizens to more accurately gauge the range of penalties they face if they commit an offence.8 Opponents argue that they unjustly limit judicial discretion, have little or no deterrent effect, and can result in disproportionate sentencing and over-incarceration, and the disproportionate imprisonment of marginalized populations.9

-Bill C-22 removes mandatory minimum sentences for 14 offences in the Code and all offences in the CDSA.
+Bill C-5 removes mandatory minimum sentences for 14 offences in the Code and all offences in the CDSA.
 The offences in the Code for which mandatory minimum sentences are removed predominantly relate to firearms or other weapons.

-A 2017 analysis by Statistics Canada showed that mandatory minimum sentences of imprisonment for specific firearms offences resulted in "a notable increase in the length of custody sentences" after longer mandatory minimum sentences were introduced, suggesting that mandatory minimum sentences do, in fact, have an impact on sentence length and can result in longer terms of imprisonment.
+A 2017 analysis by Statistics Canada showed that mandatory minimum sentences of imprisonment for specific firearms offences resulted in "a notable increase in the length of custody sentences"10 after longer mandatory minimum sentences were introduced, suggesting that mandatory minimum sentences do, in fact, have an impact on sentence length and can result in longer terms of imprisonment.

-1.1.1 Constitutionality of Mandatory Minimum Sentences of Imprisonment mandatory minimum sentences for offences that can be committed in many ways and under many different circumstances by a wide range of people are constitutionally vulnerable because they will almost inevitably catch situations where the prescribed mandatory minimum would require an unconstitutional sentence.
+1.1.1 Constitutionality of Mandatory Minimum Sentences of Imprisonment mandatory minimum sentences for offences that can be committed in many ways and under many different circumstances by a wide range of people are constitutionally vulnerable because they will almost inevitably catch situations where the prescribed mandatory minimum would require an unconstitutional sentence.12

-When sentencing a person convicted of an offence, judges are required by the Code to ensure that the sentence imposed is "proportionate to the gravity of the offence and the degree of responsibility of the offender."
-Chief Justice Beverley McLachlin, writing for the majority of the Supreme Court of Canada, expressed in R. v.
-Lloyd, that:
+When sentencing a person convicted of an offence, judges are required by the Code to ensure that the sentence imposed is "proportionate to the gravity of the offence and the degree of responsibility of the offender."11 Chief Justice Beverley McLachlin, writing for the majority of the Supreme Court of Canada, expressed in R. v.
+Lloyd, that